July 14, 2020

 Kenyon College is interested in the health and well-being of both you and your family.
 Accordingly, a comprehensive health insurance program is available for benefit-eligible employees, their spouses, and/or same or opposite-sex domestic partners and their children.
 Participation in the College's health insurance program is optional and becomes effective on the first day of eligible employment.
 All active full-time employees of Kenyon College who are regularly working at least 1,000 hours in a twelve-month period are eligible to participate.
 Open enrollment for health insurance is held annually beginning mid-April though mid-June in order for all changes/enrollments to take effect for the July 1 plan start.
 Should a life event occur (birth or adoption of a child, marriage or domestic partnership, loss of coverage from another plan, etc.) during the plan year, outside of the open enrollment period, changes or enrollments can be made within 30 days of the event.
 In addition, active, full-time, benefits eligible employees may enroll during a special, one-time enrollment period ten years prior to the employee's expected retirement date in order to elect continued participation in the current active employee plan after retirement, up to age 65.
-(Ex: Employee age 49 ½ but less than age 55 could elect to enroll in Kenyon's plan so their 10-year enrollment requirement would be met at retirement).
+(Ex: An employee aged 49 ½ could elect to enroll in Kenyon's plan so their 10-year enrollment requirement would be met at retirement).

 Premiums are based on salary levels.
 Please see the fringe benefit cost sheet on the main Benefits Page for current premiums and rates for participation.

 As a Kenyon College benefits eligible employee, you may enroll an unmarried same- or opposite-sex domestic partner and/or your domestic partner's child(ren) in the Kenyon College health insurance plan.